Overview

 Stem cell lymphoma does this effectively, which means most patients receiving this treatment go into remission for several years.

-Which Type of Stem Cells are Used for Curing Lymphoma?
+Which Type of Stem Cells Are Used for Curing Lymphoma?

-Depending on the severity of cancer, stem cells might be harvested from the patient, or a donor might be found.
+Depending on the severity of the cancer, stem cells might be harvested from the patient, or a donor might be found.

 An autologous transplant is where the patient’s stem cells are used.
 They are harvested from the bone marrow of the hip bone.
 This is the preferred type of stem cell to be used.